Celtics, basketball, and social justice icon Bill Russell has passed away at the age of 88, his family announced early Sunday afternoon.

 In 1999, the Celtics re-retired Russell's iconic No. 6, to which he accepted the invitation and received a well-deserved standing ovation.
 Russell was seen more around the franchise and city again, especially during the team's run to the 2008 championship, becoming close with Kevin Garnett.
 The NBA named the Finals MVP after Russell in 2009, before a statue of Russell was built outside of Boston City Hall in 2013.

-Just last year (2021) Russell was inducted for a second time into the Hall-of-Fame -- but this time as a coach -- along with Celtics great Paul Pierce and longtime team TV play-by-play commentator Mike Gorman.
-This past All-Star weekend in February, Russell was honored as one of the NBA's 75 best players of all-time.
+Just last year Russell was inducted for a second time into the Hall-of-Fame class of 2021 -- but this time as a coach -- along with Celtics great Paul Pierce and long-time team TV play-by-play commentator Mike Gorman.
+This past All-Star weekend in February, Russell was honored once again as one of the NBA's 75 best players of all-time.

-Thank you Mr. Russell for being an example of a winner, a fighter for what's right and for your infectious laugh that none of us will never forget...may he rest in peace.
+Thank you Mr. Russell for being an example of a winner, a fighter for what's right and for your infectious laugh that none of us will never forget...may you rest in peace.

 Photo used courtesy of Getty Images